White House: Kellyanne Conway acted 'without nefarious motive' in Ivanka Trump plug

 "It's a wonderful line," Conway said from the White House briefing room on "Fox & Friends."
 "I own some of it.
 I fully -- I'm going to just, I'm going to give a free commercial here: Go buy it today, everybody.
 You can find it online."

-The White House said later that day that Conway had been "counseled" about the matter.
+The Office of Government Ethics said in a previous letter to the White House that there was "strong reason to believe" Conway violated ethics standards for federal employees and that disciplinary action was in order.

-Lawmakers in Congress then sent a bipartisan letter asking the ethics office to say whether Conway should receive a stronger disciplinary response, including suspension, demotion or dismissal.
+That recommendation came after lawmakers in Congress sent a bipartisan letter asking the ethics office to say whether Conway should receive a stronger disciplinary response, including suspension, demotion or dismissal.

+Represenative Elijah Cummings of Maryland, the ranking Democrat on the House Oversight Committee and an author of that letter, on Wednesday called the White House's response a "bad sign."

+"Other federal employees would likely be suspended for engaging in this conduct, and White House officials should not be held to a different standard," Cummings said, adding that he hopes Trump reconsiders.

 Federal rules say that public employees may not use their positions "for the endorsement of any product, service or enterprise, or for the private gain of friends, relatives, or persons with whom the employee is affiliated in a nongovernmental capacity."